grpc/grpc.io/content/en/meet.md

 Dear gRPC users,

-Here are the gRPC maintainers.
-We're trying to better understand the needs of gRPC users to help plan and prioritize future efforts.
+We, the gRPC maintainers, are trying to better understand the needs of gRPC users to help plan and prioritize future efforts.
 We are hoping you'd be willing to do a short call to tell us about your developer experience with gRPC, with observability, and with microservices – about what we're getting right, but